sagarsuthar2362/sagarsuthar2362/README.md

 # 💻 Welcome to My GitHub Profile! 🚀

 Hi there!
-I'm Sagar Suthar, a passionate **web developer** dedicated to crafting elegant, functional, and impactful web solutions.
+I'm **Sagar Suthar**, a passionate **web developer** dedicated to crafting elegant, functional, and impactful web solutions.
 I'm on a continuous journey to learn, build, and contribute to the tech world.

 ---